venkspr/oow19/lab1.md

 Lets get started by logging into visual builder account and creating a new application.
 Use your oracle trial account. **Please use google chrome to develop the application **

+**If you couldn't signup for Oracle Trial Account please use the following enviornment **

+oowlabenv

 ## Step 1: Click **New Application**  button to start the application create wizard.

 ![img](assets/LabGuide100-f9530cdb-20190829225248630.png)